Skip to content

 Ben Faircloth

-Ben graduated with an MA in Fine Art from Aberystwyth School of Art in 2021.
-He’s exhibited extensively in Wales and Sweden, and directs and animates music videos and animated segments for television and film.
+Ben is a painter, animator and illustrator based in Wales.
+His work explores absurdity, isolation and anxiety, whilst being rooted in the immediate community and accompanying social issues.
+He graduated with an MA in Fine Art from Aberystwyth School of Art in 2021 and has exhibited extensively in Wales and Sweden, and directs and animates music videos and animated segments for television and film.

 instagram.com/benfairclothart